Skip to main content

 About

 Maya Angelou, renowned poet and musician, is credited with saying, “The desire to reach for the stars is ambitious.
 The desire to reach hearts is wise.”
 I was drawn to the field of teaching for exactly this reason: teaching impacts hearts.
-I watched my parents teach elementary and high school throughout my growing up years, and during my senior year of high school I began to see how God had prepared me for the role of teaching.
+I watched my parents teach elementary and high school throughout my formative years, and during my senior year of high school I began to see how God had prepared me for the role of teaching.
 I started my formal preparation for teaching at Bob Jones University.
 I earned my undergraduate degree in English Education in 2011 and my master’s in Secondary Education in 2013.
 The education department at BJU gave me the confidence and skills to be a successful teacher.